 Car is waiting, Escalade Amaya, they head for Crowne Plaza, about as upscale as Dayton gets.
 Three rooms on the club floor, the place is busy but more efficient with club level rooms.
 Quick unpack, they’re in disguise light.
 I'd cranked out fake ID, the Escalade is rented but Transportation changed the plates to out of state.

 "Surveillance has a tracker on the cop's car.
 When it moves we'll move and look for a spot to pick him off."

 "Then let's get busy."

 They find him, follow.
 If he's investigating it must be from the car, he's just driving around.

 Amaya, "Stafford needs to get a day job."

 He pulls over to the curb, there's an alley.
 The car just sits, then a figure appears from the alley, passenger window slides down and the figure passes a fat envelope to Stafford.
-Whoever it is doesn't want to be recognized, long coat, gloves, big sunglasses and a hoodie.
+Whoever it is doesn't want to be recognized, gloves, big sunglasses and a hoodie.
 Window slides up, car pulls away.